fbpx

 Ivy = constancy, friendship

-graduation flowers, meanings of flowers, tussie mussie
+graduation flowers, tussie mussie

 Rose (hot pink) = reward of virtue